Jianeng/Deep-Learning-in-Asset-Pricing/README.md

   - "train_algo": optimization method.
 For example, tf.train.AdamOptimizer.
   - "learning_rate": parameter for "train_algo".
   - "activation": activation function when constructing deep characteristics.
 For example, tf.nn.tanh.
-  - "value_index": index of stock value.
-For example, if value is the first characteristics, then value_index=0
-  - "ens": the number of ensambles.
   - "epoch": the number of epochs for training.

 ## Output